jwestern1337/project/README.md

   - 30/06/2022
      - Improved setup function, detects if the creds directory is empty
      - Fixed a few errors in the setup function
+     - Reduced size of file by 2 lines